ondrejholecek/fortidebug/README.md

 # Windows 64bit

-1. Download [https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi](Python 2.7 for Windows 64bit installer) and install it.
+1. Download [Python 2.7 for Windows 64bit installer](https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi) and install it.
 The default directory where it usually installs is "C:\Python27".

-2. Download [https://bootstrap.pypa.io/get-pip.py](Pip installer) and doubleclick it to install.
+2. Download [Pip installer](https://bootstrap.pypa.io/get-pip.py) and doubleclick it to install.
 If that does not work for any reason, you can install it manually with following command:

 ```